 4. Comparing scores across informant versions.
 The scoring bands are different for teacher, parent, and self-report versions.
 A teacher Total Difficulties score of 15 falls in the "slightly raised" band, while the same score on the parent version falls in the "close to average" band.
 Always check you are using the correct norms.

 5. Over-interpreting small changes.
-A reduction in Total Difficulties from 18 to 16 could reflect genuine improvement, but it could also be measurement noise.
-Look for changes of at least 5 points on the Total Difficulties score before concluding that meaningful change has occurred.
+A small reduction in Total Difficulties could reflect genuine improvement, but it could also be measurement noise, a change in informant or a different classroom context.
+Look for a meaningful pattern across scores, observations and review notes before concluding that change has occurred.

 The SDQ for Specific Learner Groups